Although I have already written some blog posts about this topic, I thought it is time to summarize the essential tips in one single post. Here we go!

 Of course, you don’t need to provide/show all of these values.
 But adding one or two values from the above list will enable the audience to assess the current OTP quickly.

 I’ve talked about this so much, yet it is still so extremely relevant.
 Airline operations are a super-time critical business.
-Subsequently, it is of great importance to providing real-time KPIs.
-This doesn’t mean that you should focus on real-time KPIs only, but they have to be a prominent part of your KPIs.
+Subsequently, it is of great importance to provide real-time airline KPIs.
+This doesn’t mean that you should focus on real-time airline KPIs only, but they have to be a prominent part of your KPIs.

 You may say “distribution channels” sounds like doing sales.
 And yes, you are exactly right.
 Similar to a sales process, you have to define your target group, your audience.
 Who are the once supposed to “consume” the KPIs, and what is the channel that fits their needs?
 Are we talking about mobile solutions or huge TV screens?
 Customized dashboards or one-size-fits-all?
 Accessible from at home or only in the headquarter?
 (This list is endless).

-It is vital to answer these questions — otherwise, you don’t have to follow any of the tips above since it ‘d be a waste of time.
+It is vital to answer these questions — otherwise, you don’t have to follow any of the airline KPI tips above since it’d be a waste of time.
 Unfortunately, and as mentioned above, airline tends to spend too much time defining the very, very details of KPI instead of discussing how to reach the audience.